jgoguen/calibre-kobo-driver/README.md

 1. Click the **Send to device** button.

 ## Hyphenation
-This plugin includes the ability to add soft hyphens to converted ePubs.
-Soft hyphens are just like regular hyphens except that soft hyphens are only visible where they occur as the last character of a line, giving you the nice hyphenation expected of professional books.
-Enabling hyphenation requires a little work:
+This plugin includes the ability to add a CSS file to each book enabling KePub hyphenation.
+The standard hyphenation dictionaries are somewhat deficient for some languages; fixing this (or adding your own dictionary) requires a little work and requires that you can create gzipped tarballs (.tgz files):

+1. For already-present languages:
+	1. Somewhere on your computer, create the directory structure `usr/local/Kobo/hyphenDicts`
 	1. Download the LibreOffice (or OpenOffice) hyphenation dictionary for your language
 		1. This will be a file with the 'oxt' extension.
 This is just a ZIP archive with a different name.
 	1. Unzip the OXT file and look for the file named as `hyph_[language].dic`.
-1. Copy the hyphenation dictionary to the KoboTouchExtended configuration directory
+	1. Copy the hyphenation dictionary to the `hyphenDicts` folder without changing the name.
-	1. To find the configuration directory, open calibre's preferences, choose **Miscellaneous**, and click **Open calibre configuration directory**
-	1. Go to the **plugins** directory
+	1. Add the `usr` folder to `KoboRoot.tgz`
-	1. Go to the **KoboTouchExtended** directory, creating it if it does not exist.
-1. Copy the hyphenation dictionary as `hyph.dic` to use this as the default hyphenation dictionary if no  language-specific dictionary can be found
-	1. This is also a good choice if you only read in one language.
-You may still enable other languages if required using the directions in the next step.
-1. Enable extra hyphenation languages by copying the hyphenation dictionaries as `hyph_[lang].dic`, where `[lang]` is the ISO 639 3-letter language code (ISO 639-3, or ISO 639-2/T if no ISO 639-3 code exists)
+		1. UNIX users (Linux, Solaris, BSD, Mac) can, from the command line, run `tar czf KoboRoot.tgz usr/` from wherever you put the `usr` directory.
+		1. Windows users, you're on your own.
+Contributions of reliable Windows directions are welcome!
+1. For other languages:
+	1. Do everything for already-present languages up to (not including) creating `KoboRoot.tgz`
+	1. Create `usr/share/hyphen`
+	1. Do one of the following, where <lang code> is the two-letter language code and <region code> is the two-letter upper-case regional code.
+For example, `pt_PT` represents Portugese spoken in Portugal and `pt_BR` represents Portugese spoken in Brazil; `en_US` represents English spoken in the USA, `en_CA` represents English spoken in Canada, and `en_GB` represents English spoken in the United Kingdom.
+		1. Create a symlink named `hyph_<lang code>_<region code>.dic` pointing to `/usr/local/Kobo/hyphenDicts/hyph_<lang code>.dic` (this will be a broken symlink, you may have to force its creation)
+		1. Copy the same file you put in `usr/local/Kobo/hyphenDicts/` into `usr/share/hyphen/` and change the name to `hyph_<lang code>_<region code>.dic`
+	1. Create `KoboRoot.tgz` as outlined for already-present languages.

+Once you have created `KoboRoot.tgz` copy it to the `.kobo` directory on your Kobo device, unmount/eject the drive, and unplug the device.
+You will see a screen indicating that the Kobo device is updating; it is not, but this method takes advantage of the Kobo update mechanism to load the necessary dictionary files.
+Make sure you keep your version of `KoboRoot.tgz` around, you will need to re-apply it after every Kobo software update!

+Provided languages are:

+1. English (en\_US)
+1. French (fr\_FR)
+1. Spanish (es\_ES)
+1. German (de\_DE)
+1. Italian (it\_IT)
+1. Portugese (pt\_PT)

+Please note that even with this feature, hyphenation is not exact.

 ## Kobo JavaScript Extraction
 This plugin includes the ability to extract the Kobo JavaScript file from a free Kobo-supplied KePub which is not encumbered by any Digital Restrictions Management (DRM).
 Enabling this requires a little work: